prisma/prisma/TESTING.md

 # or executed with npx like
 npx prisma@3.12.0-fix-all-the-things.1
 ```

+(Note that npm version upgrades or the update notifier in Prisma CLI might behave weird and unexpectedly with these integration versions.)

 Internal note: You can check the #feed-prisma-releases channel on our private Slack to get notified when versions are published.